Lalithanjali-16/DevTinder-web/README.md

 - Install Redux Toolkit
 - Install react-redux + @reduxjs/toolkit => configureStore => Provider => createSlice => add reducer to store
 - NavBar should update avatar as soon as user logs in
+- You should not access other routes without login
+- If token is not present , redirect user to login page